 Of David

-Do not be moved to jealousy by evildoers, do not envy the workers of iniquity.
+Be not jealous of the wicked nor envious of evildoers.

-For like grass shall they swiftly die, like green herbs shall they swiftly wither.
+For like grass shall they soon wither, like green herbs shall they swiftly fall.

-Hope in the Lord and be gracious, dwell in the land and you will be tended by its riches.
+Hope in the Lord and do good, dwell in the land and you will be fed by its wealth.

-Delight yourself also in the Lord and he shall give you the desires of your heart.
+Delight in the Lord and he shall give you the desires of your heart.

 Reveal your way to the Lord, set your hope in him and he shall bring it to pass.